Mid-Atlantic (United States)

 The Mid-Atlantic is a region of the United States located in the eastern part of the country.
-Traditional definitions include seven U.S. states: New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, West Virginia, and the national capital of Washington, D.C.
+Traditional definitions include seven US states: New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, and West Virginia, as well as the national capital of Washington, D.C.
+Depending on various criteria used for inclusion in the Mid-Atlantic, however, other different regional divisions exist.

-Depending on various factors, different regional divisions exist however: the U.S. Bureau of Labor Statistics in its newest regional division excludes New York from the region; the U.S. Census Bureau excludes Delaware, Maryland, Virginia and West Virginia from the region; USGS defines the region by watersheds thus additionally including North Carolina; the EPA excludes both New York and New Jersey; the U.S. Maritime Administration excludes upper New Jersey and New York; the Office of Small Business Programs of the U.S. Department of Defense excludes New York.
-When discussing climate, Connecticut is sometimes included, since its climate is closer to the Mid-Atlantic than the rest of the New England region.

-The region was known in the 17th century as the "Middle Colonies" during the colonial era, initially including four colonial provinces, the Delaware Colony and the provinces of New Jersey, New York, and Pennsylvania, each of which were among the Thirteen Colonies in pre-revolutionary British America.
-Afterwards, the area was recognized geographically as the "Middle States", with Maryland, Virginia and in some instances North Carolina included, as well as the Ohio Territory.
+The Mid-Atlantic region played an instrumental and historic role in the nation's founding and development.

-As of the 2020 census, the region had a population of 60,783,913, representing slightly over 18% of the nation's population.
-The Mid-Atlantic is a relatively affluent region of the nation; nearly half of the nation's 100 highest-income counties based on median household income are located in the Mid-Atlantic, and 33 of the nation's top 100 counties based on per capita income are in the region.
-Most of the Mid-Atlantic states rank among the 15 highest-income states in the nation by both median household income and per capita income.
+As of the 2020 census, the region had a population of 60,783,913, representing close to 20 percent of the nation's population.
+The Mid-Atlantic is a relatively affluent region of the nation, with nearly half of the nation's 100 highest-income counties based on median household income and one-third of the nation's top 100 counties based on per capita income.
+Most of the Mid-Atlantic states rank among the nation's 15 highest-income states.